midimaster21b/vhdl-type-conversions/README.md

 # VHDL Type Conversion Package

 A simple type conversion package to convert between data types provided by the numeric_std and std_logic_arith packages.
+This core contains packages only and is not meant to be synthesized as a standalone core as it stands currently.

 ## Numeric Standard